-Deviations from the Comparate Implementation status (Note 1) Deviations from the Corporate Governance Best- Practice Evaluation item V NI- C Yes No Summary Principles for TWSE/TPEx Listed Climate The ESC of this term of small de frammed of Terls Frances of Climate Companies and the reasons change risk The ESG editing team referred the framework of Task Force on Climate- Related Financial Disclosures (TCFD) issued by the Financial Stability Board (FSB) to identify risks and opportunities.
+Deviations from the Corporate Evaluation item • mentation status (Note 1) Governance Best- Practice Evaluation item Yes No Summary Principles for TWSE/TPEx Listed Companies and the reasons Yes No change risk Relat Board In the to be year items (VIII) Implement: a stable and corporate pr (IX) The liability has purchase million, insu noon March eSG editing team referred the framework of Task Force on Climate- ed Financial Disclosures (TCFD) issued by the Financial Stability (ICFB) to identify risks and opportunities.
 1. Due to the nature of the Company's industry, the resource and energy dependence during the manufacturing stage is lower, and the Company is located in Wuqi Industrial Park which is at an elevated area, so there has been no loss suffered from floods.
 2. Pursuant to Article 22 of the Autonomous Regulations of Low- carbon City Development in Taichung City, the Company is a power-consuming venue where the renewable energy power generation facilities are required.
 In 2022, the contracted power capacity of the plant is 1,360 kw, and the renewable energy generation facilities of at lease 136 kw shall be installed.
-General Plastic has completed the installation of solar power generation facility of 999.79 kW, which is 7.4 times of the requirement in the Autonomous Regulations of Low-carbon City Development in Taichung City In the future, the Company will assess the risks and opportunities possible to be faced based on the TCFD risk and opportunity identification every year continuously, and establish the related contingency plans for the items with higher risks.
-(VIII) Imple mentation of customer policy: The Company maintains e and good relationship with its customers to create ate profits. bility insurance purchased for directors: the Company rchased liability insurance for directors, totaling US\$7 , insured from 12:00 noon on March 1, 2024 to 12:00 March 1, 2025, the insurance covers the Company's rs, key staff, or employees who shall be held liable for suffered by a third party due to their wrongful acts the execution of their duties pursuant to laws that is d for the first time for indemnity during the period of ice, the insurance company shall be liable for nification based on the agreements of the insurance et.
-On March 14, 2024, the insurance coverage of all rs was reported to the Board.
+General Plastic has completed the installation of solar power generation facility of 999.79 kW, which is 7.4 times of the requirement in the Autonomous Regulations of Low-carbon City Development in Taichung City future, the Company will assess the risks and opportunities possible faced based on the TCFD risk and opportunity identification every continuously, and establish the related contingency plans for the with higher risks. ation of customer policy: The Company maintains good relationship with its customers to create ed by a third party due to their wrongful acts during the ex xecution of their duties pursuant to laws that is the first time for indemnity during the period of insurance, th ne insurance company shall be liable for tion based on the agreements of the insurance March 14, 2024, the insurance coverage of all s reported to the Board.
 IX.
-Please describe the improvements made, based on the corpora te gov e Governance Center of Taiwan Stock Exchange Corporation, and propose enhancement nt corporate governance evaluation results and the corporate ate governance evaluation indicators ctify the items unqualified.
-Information on the Company , and stakeholder information has been provided on the , 1 - 1 1 2
+Please describe the improvements made, based on the Stock Exchange Corporation, and propose enhancem The Company reviews the scores that have not yet met published in the most recent year, to schedule the in shareholders' meeting information, shareholder serv ents and the crite provem measu eria in t ent and ernance evaluation res for these that he he most recent cor I actively rectify t published in the most recent year by the Corporate ave not yet been rectified. porate governance evaluation results and the corporate items unqualified.
+Information on the Company ate governance evaluation indicators y's overview, financial information, reference.